basho/basho_docs/content/riak/kv/2.1.3/developing/usage/replication.md

 kinds of fundamental choices has immense value for your applications and is one of the features that differentiates Riak from other databases.

-At the bottom of the page, you'll find a [[screencast|Replication Properties#screencast]] that briefly explains how to adjust your replication levels to match your application and business needs.
+At the bottom of the page, you'll find a [[screencast](/riak/kv/2.1.3/developing/app-guide/replication-properties#screencast]] that briefly explains how to adjust your replication levels to match your application and business needs.

 <div class="note">